Codeception/AspectMock/README.md

 * create stubs and mocks for **static methods**.
 * create stubs and mocks for **class methods called anywhere**.
-* redefine methods in existing objects
+* redefine methods on the fly
 * a simple syntax you don't need to remember.

 ## Code Pitch